alyzukas/departure_delay/README.md

-# Departure delay flight analysis for United Airlines
+# Departure delay flight analysis

-This repository contains an R analysis of NYC flight departure delays, executed in Google Colab using the `nycflights13` dataset.
+This repository contains an R analysis of NYC flight departure delays for United Airlines, executed in Google Colab using the `nycflights13` dataset.

 ## Files